fleetingthoughts/obsidian/(Debussy) Klavierwerke.md

 rating out of 10:
 date_created: 2025-12-29
 ---
-The Henle editions compete with the Salabert-Durand editions who are the 1st edition publishers for several of the French Impressionists
+The Henle editions compete with the Salabert-Durand editions who are the 1st edition publishers for several of the French Impressionists.

 ![](Pasted%20image%2020251229192108.png)